How does one practice life management? What IS life management?

 It’s not that I put sentimental value on the things I have, I just would collect more and more stuff and never deal with it.
 Or use it.

 Applying minimalism to my life has changed that completely.
 Rather than avoiding my piles of stuff by never being home, now I can actually enjoy spending time in my home.
+I can actually find stuff in my house, because there isn’t a ton of it crammed in there.

 Practice Life Management With Money: